Digital Cities Survey (2015, 2013, 2011, 2009, 2008, 2007, 2005, 2004, 2003, 2002)

-The City of Virginia Beach was ranked among the Top 10 cities in the nation (250,000 or more population category) by the Center for Digital Government.
-The annual survey examines how cities use technology to create a seamless environment between local governments and constituents.
+This annual survey by the Center for Digital Government examines how cities use technology to create a seamless environment between local governments and constituents.
 Survey questions focus on the implementation and adoption of online service delivery; planning and governance; and the infrastructure and architecture that make the transformation to digital government possible.
 The survey is open to all U.S. cities with a population of 30,000 or more.

 2009 "Best of the Web" First Place Winner